Skip to content

 Waist circumference risk?

-In one line: feed the figures into the Waist Circumference Risk calculadora widget and it'll show the working.
+The useful way to think about it: feed the figures into the Waist Circumference Risk calculadora widget and it'll show the working.
 Compare a waist measurement to NHS/WHO cardiometabolic risk cut-offs (94/102 cm men, 80/88 cm women) with action advice.

 Healthy waist size?

-Put simply, open the Waist Circumference Risk calculadora widget at the top of the page.
+Cutting to it, open the Waist Circumference Risk calculadora widget at the top of the page.
 Compare a waist measurement to NHS/WHO cardiometabolic risk cut-offs (94/102 cm men, 80/88 cm women) with action advice.

 Waist measurement NHS?